gvskalyan/rideshare/backend/backend_doc.md

 - Method: POST
 - Using this API, users can book a ride from the list of available rides.
-- Users can get the list of available rides between specified cities from searchaRide API response
+- Users can get the list of available rides between specified cities from searchaRide API response.
+- On successful booking a confirmation mail including all the ride details will be sent to the user registered email.

 #### Acceptance Criteria: